designbright/GitHubPagesForBeginners/README.md

 #### Replace 'username' with your GitHub username and replace 'nameofghrepository' to the EXACT name of the GH Repository where you created your GH-Pages.
 This is case and character sensitive so if you get an error in the browser, check that you spelled the name correctly

+ ## Make your GitHub life easier
+Your GitHub repo names and your project folder name should match each other.
+This helps keep you organized when you are ready to push your files to GitHub.
+You won't spend hours trying to figure out which files on your computer match the GitHub repo you created.

+### Repo Naming
+Name your GH repos as something that relates to the overall topic of your project.
+This helps other GitHub users easily figure out the purpose of your repo and makes it more likely for them to use it.

+### Add READMEs!
+I heart README's!
+Before starting a project, add a README file.
+Writing code is hard enough as it is and reading someone elses code is even harder.
+READMEs help others understand what you are doing with your code.
+It will also help others understand how they can contribute to your project.
+The technical world is lacking good documentation and this is a way to help improve that.
+Plus, if you can explain your code in plain english, that enables the growth of the technical community.